 Optical Coherence Tomography

 Optical coherence tomography is a widely used high-resolution optical imaging technique, which is typically applied to transparent or semi-transparent objects of limited depth – in particular, to biological tissues.
-It is suitable for various applications in medical imaging such as ophthalmology (e.g. retinal imaging), dermatology, oncology (cancer detection) and cardiology; the capability of high-resolution (possibly sub-micrometer) real-time in-vivo imaging makes OCT a valuable tool for the diagnosis of many different medical conditions as well as for medical research.
-There are also non-medical OCT applications such as criminology, the analysis of artworks and of composite artificial materials.
+It is suitable for various applications in medical imaging such as ophthalmology (e.g. retinal imaging for diagnosing conditions like glaucoma or macular degeneration), dermatology, oncology (cancer detection) and cardiology; the capability of high-resolution (possibly sub-micrometer) real-time in-vivo imaging makes OCT a valuable tool for the diagnosis of many different medical conditions as well as for medical research.

 Working Principles of OCT

 Optical coherence tomography has some similarity to laser microscopy (although in many cases a laser source is not used).
 In two transverse dimensions, image resolution is obtained by scanning a tightly focused light beam over the sample and performing measurements on back-scattered light.
 In the third (longitudinal) dimension, one exploits the principle of low-coherence interferometry.
 The 3D nature of the obtained images is of course an essential advantage.
 At the same time, the spatial resolution can be much higher than e.g. with ultrasound imaging methods.